angeuwase/scrubmylist/README.md

 Postgres

 # Development Process
-1. Project Setup
+1. Project Setup including CI pipeline
 2. User management system - registration, login, logout, email confirmation link, password reset, user profile
 3. Email list validation - file upload, calling 3rd party API for email verification, file download
-4. Containerization
+4. Containerization (in progress)
-5. Deployment to AWS
+5. Deployment to AWS (outstanding)

 # Challenges and lessons learned
 -Had to figure out how to set up Celery in a flask application structured using application factory pattern myself as there weren't any upto date, working tutorials online.
 -Developing complex features using TDD is very hard, but powerful and worth the effort.
--The cornerstone of a good CICD pipeline is unit and integration tests.
+-The cornerstone of a good CI pipeline is unit and integration tests.
+Tests are very essential, and TDD lends itself well to have a good CI pipeline.
--Building CICD pipeline starts getting difficult and complex as the libraries used in the application increase.
-In my CI pipeline all the tests passed except tests related to sending email (smtplib.SMTPAuthenticationError: Please log in via your web browser and then try again).

 # Future Projects
 Additional features I would like to add to the application in the future include:
 1. Ability for users to view email validation results graphically within the application using chart.js or similar.
 2. Ability for users to download cleaned email list (email list containing only valid email addresses)
-3. Investigate why tests related to sending email failed in the CI pipeline

 # Video demonstration